rensdebee/lab2_ws/readme.md

 Tested on Ubunut 22.05 using ROS2 Humble
 ## Instalation
 ### RAE-ROS
-Requirese [RAE-ROS](https://github.com/luxonis/rae-ros) msgs package, which can be installed using the following commands:
+Requires [RAE-ROS](https://github.com/luxonis/rae-ros) msgs package, which can be installed using the following commands:
 ```
 mkdir git
 cd git